A sound horizon independent measurement of $H_0$ from BOSS, DESI and DES Y3: Introduction

 \section{Introduction}

-In recent years, several tensions between probes of the early and late universe analyzed under the $\Lambda$ cold dark matter ($\Lambda$CDM) model have emerged.
+In recent years, several tensions between probes of the early and late universe have emerged~\cite{Cuesta:2014asa,BOSS:2014hhw,H0DN:2025lyy}.
 Among these challenges, the \emph{Hubble tension} has attracted particular attention.
 This corresponds to a $\sim 5 \sigma$ tension between the early-time determination of this parameter from the \textit{Planck} collaboration, giving $H_0=67.36\pm 0.54\,{\rm km/s/Mpc}$~\cite{Planck:2018vyg}, and the local determination of this parameter from the SH0ES team~\cite{Riess:2021jrx}, using a (almost) cosmological model-independent calibration of supernova distances, yielding $H_0=73.5\pm0.81\,{\rm km/s/Mpc}$~\cite{H0DN:2025lyy}.
-At the same time, several CMB-independent measurements relying on the sound horizon scale $r_s$, which encodes the acoustic physics prior to CMB, favor constraints on $H_0$ that are compatible with the CMB measurements, whether they come from \textit{Planck}~\cite{Planck:2018vyg}, ACT~\cite{AtacamaCosmologyTelescope:2025blo} or SPT~\cite{SPT-3G:2025bzu}.
+At the same time, {several measurements relying on the sound horizon scale $r_s$--which encodes the acoustic physics prior to CMB--without involving CMB anisotropy data}, favor constraints on $H_0$ that are compatible with the CMB measurements, whether they come from \textit{Planck}~\cite{Planck:2018vyg}, ACT~\cite{AtacamaCosmologyTelescope:2025blo} or SPT~\cite{SPT-3G:2025bzu}.
 This is for instance the case of the DESI DR2 BAO measurements, combined with a Big Bang Nucleosynthesis (BBN) prior on $\omega_b$, which gives $H_0=68.51\pm0.58\,{\rm km/s/Mpc}$~\cite{DESI:2025zgx}.
 The constraining power of these measurements is largely tied to the sound horizon $r_s$, motivating the development of sound horizon independent approaches.
 Another intriguing cosmological conundrum, is a less significant but older $\sim 2-3 \sigma$ tension between the weak lensing~\cite{DES:2026fyc,Kilo-DegreeSurvey:2023gfr,KiDS:2020suj} and CMB determinations of the $S_8$ parameter~\cite{Planck:2018vyg,AtacamaCosmologyTelescope:2025blo}, which quantifies the amplitude of matter clustering (see Ref.~\cite{Pantos:2026koc} for a recent review).
 Even if recent reanalyses of the KiDS Legacy data~\cite{Wright:2025xka} report a significantly reduced tension, attributed to improved photometric redshift calibration and updated analysis pipelines, the DES Y6 collaboration still report a $2.6 \sigma$ tension~\cite{DES:2026fyc}.
 This motivates further investigations using complementary large-scale structure (LSS) probes, even though current galaxy clustering determinations of this parameter, for instance from SDSS~\cite{Simon:2022csv,eBOSS:2020uxp} or DESI~\cite{DESI:2024hhd}, are compatible with both the weak lensing and CMB.
-More recently, a $\sim 3 \sigma$ tension has emerged on the matter abundance today $\Omega_m$ between supernovae data (from Pantheon+~\cite{Brout:2022vxf}, Union3~\cite{Rubin:2023jdq}, or DES Y5~\cite{DES:2024jxu,DES:2025sig}) and clustering data from DESI~\cite{DESI:2024hhd,DESI:2025zgx}.
+More recently, a $\sim 3 \sigma$ tension has emerged on the matter abundance today $\Omega_m$ between supernovae data (from Pantheon+~\cite{Brout:2022vxf}, Union3~\cite{Rubin:2023jdq}, or DES Y5~\cite{DES:2024jxu,DES:2025sig}) and clustering data from DESI~\cite{DESI:2024hhd,DESI:2025zgx} {(see Fig.~10 of Ref.~\cite{DESI:2025zgx})}.